Dr. John L. Crain

-Dr. John L. Crain was named President of Southeastern Louisiana University on February 17, 2009 by the Board of Supervisors of the University of Louisiana System, after serving as Interim President since July 2008.
+Dr. John L. Crain has served as the 14th President of Southeastern Louisiana University since his appointment to the position on February 17, 2009 by the Board of Supervisors of the University of Louisiana System.

-Crain served as Provost and Vice President for Academic Affairs for seven years prior to his appointment as President.
-His 23 years of experience on the Hammond campus includes head of the Department of Accounting, chair of the Council of Department Heads, president of the Faculty Senate, director of the Small Business Development Center, and 13 years as a full-time member of the accounting faculty.
+Crain previously served as Southeastern’s Provost and Vice President for Academic Affairs, a position he held for seven years.
+His prior experience at Southeastern also includes head of the Department of Accounting, chair of the Council of Department Heads, president of the Faculty Senate, director of the Small Business Development Center, and 13 years as a full-time member of the accounting faculty.

-Crain is a native of Franklinton and 1978 graduate of Franklinton High School.
+Crain is a native of Franklinton, Louisiana, where he served as valedictorian of the 1978 graduating class of Franklinton High School.
 He received a Bachelor of Science degree in accounting from Southeastern in 1981 and Master of Business Administration in 1984.
-He attained Certified Public Accountant status in 1983.
-He received his doctoral degree in accountancy from the University of Mississippi in 1988.
+He attained Certified Public Accountant status in 1983 and received his doctoral degree in accountancy from the University of Mississippi in 1988.

 Crain's scholarly accomplishments include publication of more than 50 refereed journal articles and numerous presentations at academic conferences.
 He was the 1992 recipient of Southeastern's highest faculty award, the President's Award for Excellence in Research.
 He served as a member of the Louisiana Blue Ribbon Commission on Educational Excellence, the Louisiana Board of Regents Master Plan National Advisory Panel Workgroup on Retention and Completion, and chair of the Accounting Education Issues Committee of the Society of Louisiana CPAs.